 Earthquake pictures from Haiti taken by our staff and contractors.
 As we receive more pictures, we will upload them to our Haiti Earthquake set on Flickr, which automatically updates this slideshow.

-We’d like to introduce you to Josh Durias and his photography.
+We’d like to introduce you to Josh Durias and.

 Josh was born and raised in Seattle.
 He’s a father of two, and a husband to one.

 We’re plagiarizing here … jes so ya know.

 He’s a son of Philippine immigrants and grew up with his mother and father, sister, brother, grandmother, grandfather, two aunts, four uncles and five cousins (among other houseguests) in the 18 years he spent at home.

 He enjoys people.
 And likes to laugh … even courtesy laughs … ha ha. 🙂

 We met Josh through this blog.
 He sent us an e-mail with some photos he took on a Compassion trip.
 They are stunning.
 See for yourself.